simongroenewolt/AS3Futures/README.md

 		server.logIn('brian', 'wentelteefjes')
 	}

 Ok great, but look at the usage of this ServerClient and more specifically the signals.
-If I drew out the usage of the userLogInSucceeded Signal over time, we would see that the ServerClient object lives, let's say for the life time of the application.
-But the userLogInSucceeded is only dispatching data when the logIn method is called, and other than that it's silent.
-Also I'm not really sure under what conditions the userLogInSucceeded Signal will dispatch.
-And even more, I write a line of code what listens to a signal at the top of a class, and only call the logIn method at the bottom, leaving a gulf of source code between two highly related pieces of code.
+If I charted out the usage of the userLogInSucceeded Signal over time, we would see that the ServerClient object lives, let's say for the life time of the application.
+But the userLogInSucceeded Signal is only dispatching data when the logIn method is called, and other than that it's silent.
+This means I have a Signal object mostly idle.

+Also looking at the Signal does not tell me under what conditions the userLogInSucceeded Signal will dispatch.
+And even more, I could write a line of code what listens to a signal at the top of a class, and call the logIn method at the bottom, leaving a gulf of source code between two highly related pieces of code.
+I asked myself why do I need Signals at the top of the class at all?
+Why not return a Signal from the logIn method?

+But then the logIn method can both succeed or fail, so I would have to pass back two signals.
+Hmmmmm...

 What I propose is that the ServerClient is modified so that the logIn and logOut methods return a Future.